 Our Story

 Devon Hammett (CEO) has been in the composite business since 1981.
-During most of that time he has built aerospace laminates using carbon fiber prepregs.
-He started at Nordam then moved on to Texas where he made helicopter rotor blades and, flight control surfaces, and radomes.
-Devon then started Advanced Composites Materials making laminates for aerospace.
-He has specifications he developed for Northrup Grumman for the F16 & F35 fixed wing fighter jets.
+During most of that time, he has built aerospace laminates using carbon fiber prepregs.
+He started at Nordam and then moved on to Texas where he manufactured helicopter rotor blades, flight control surfaces, and radomes.
+Devon later started Advanced Composites Materials making laminates for aerospace.
+He has exclusive specifications he developed for Northrup Grumman for the F16 & F35 fixed wing fighter jets.
+Devon is one of the most knowledgeable professionals in material composition and some call him the "Mad Scientist."

 Neil Friedenberg (Director of Sales & Marketing/Product Development) At a young age Neil first learned the sport from his father, Mark, AKA "Yoda" Friedenberg.
 Mark was the founder of the United States Pickleball Association (USAPA), Prolite, a Hall of Fame inductee, and a national Champion.
 In 2011, Neil assumed ownership of Prolite from his father.
 Under Neil's guidance, Prolite experienced significant growth and led the industry with new innovations.
 During his tenure, Prolite launched over 40 distinct paddle models.
 He launched the Prolite grip division and expanded into apparel, accessories, and other pickleball related items.
 With decades of experience in the sport, he is now bringing his extensive knowledge to Quiet Play.
 His vast experience and vision for the sport lead him to Quiet Play because of their dedication to innovation and addressing the prevalent noise issue in pickleball.
 Neil is also a pickleball ambassador and his belief of the broader benefits of pickleball.
 "Pickleball can shape lives for the greater good."
 He emphasizes the sports ability to extend life and cultivate a vibrant social environment.

 Steg Boyer (Public Relations & Product Testing) Steg is Florida born and grown just like Quiet Play Paddles.
-He started playing tennis, racquetball and ping pong in high School.
+He started playing tennis, racquetball and ping pong in high school.
 He attended college on a tennis scholarship and taught tennis throughout his life.
-He clearly has a passion for paddle and racket sports.
-This passion lead him to pickleball and he plays daily.
+He has always had a passion for paddle and racket sports and naturally gravitated toward pickleball, where he plays daily.
 He spent his last 18 years working as an aerospace engineer.
-His engineering backgroud is what lead him to Quiet Play once he played it he was thrilled with the performance.
+His engineering background is what lead him to Quiet Play.
+Once he played the brand, he was thrilled with its performance.
 His unique skill set made him a perfect addition to the team.

 The Creation of Quiet Play Paddles